leopardshadow/CA-Cuda-Programming/hw1/README.md

 nvcc main.cu device2.cu
 ```

 (`Makefile` & `configure.ocelot` are provided by the TA.
 Those files are used to build in a VirtualBox.
-But I don't use them. :))
+But I didn't use them. :))

 ## Run